HiggsTheBoson/psychic-system/README.md

 # psychic-system
-Where I keep alll my configuration files and environment notes
+Where I keep all my configuration files and environment notes

 Hopefully this will make it easier to keep track of the customizations I make to systems I use and explain them to others